splunk/observability-workshop/docs/victorops/getting_started/multipass.md

     - sh /tmp/signalfx-agent.sh --realm {==SIGNALFX_REALM==} -- {==SIGNALFX_ACCESS_TOKEN==}
     ```

+!!! note "Correct Spacing"
+    There should be a space between -- and the SIGNALFX_ACCESS_TOKEN value on the last line.

+    e.g. - sh /tmp/signalfx-agent.sh --realm us1 -- 9jGYH.....

-Remaining in the same directory where you created the `victorops.yaml`, run the following commands to create two VMs.
+Remaining in the same directory where you created the `victorops.yaml`, run the following commands to create your VM.

 The first command will generate a random unique 4 character string.
 This will prevent clashes in the SignalFx UI.

 !!! note "Free up resources"
     You may also want to first shutdown any other VMs you still have running from previous modules to free up resources.

-Create the 1st VictorOps VM:
+Create the VM:

 === "Input"